14th Metaphorum Conference: Leuven, Belgium, 10-12 June, 2022

 Stafford Beer

-In this conference, we explored the many and various ways in which Stafford’s ideas can help to address the exploding uncertainty of emerging social and business landscapes.
-We focused on examples of innovative action research developing Beer’s theory and tools and critically reflecting on effective practice.
+In the last two years, the COVID19 pandemic has brought dramatic changes to all our lives.
+In this conference, we will be exploring the many and various ways in which Stafford’s ideas can help to address the exploding uncertainty of emerging social and business landscapes.
+We will focus on examples of innovative action research developing Beer’s theory and tools and critically reflecting on effective practice.

-For the first time, we introduced participatory design.
-We asked for your views on the most interesting talks and gave more time to those which are the most popular.
-Everyone who registers was asked to vote in the spring.
+For the first time, we will be introducing participatory design.
+We will be asking your views on the most interesting talks and giving more time to those which are the most popular.
+Everyone who registers will be asked to vote in the spring after the abstracts have been selected.
+Details will follow.

 Venue

-The 14th Metaphorum conference will take place in De Hoorn Conference Centre in Leuven1
+The 14th Metaphorum conference took place in De Hoorn Conference Centre in Leuven1, Belgium.
+Leuven is a 15min train or drive from the Brussels Airport.

 Five facts about Leuven: